Vaneezeh/connect-five/README.md

 Connect 5 uses a 9 x 10 board and requires two players to be properly played.
 Player 1 will be dropping golden tokens whilst player 2 will be dropping blue tokens.

 Player 1 starts by dropping a token in any column he/she wishes then Player 2 must do the same.
 The two players take turns until one of the players forms 5 tokens in a row in any direction: vertically, horizontally and diagonally.
 The game ends when this occurs or when both players have no more spots to drop a token in.
-The first player to form 5 tokens in a row first is declared the winner.
+The first player to form 5 tokens in a row is declared the winner.

 ## Gameplay
 ![high rez ](https://user-images.githubusercontent.com/37009618/69932587-af310a80-1499-11ea-9b87-c7d5d258e0a8.gif)